 In short – no free trade for Norwegian domestic domains!
 On top of that, many Norwegian online services are paid-only, offering quality content to their subscribers.
 Both these points indicate to tight interest protection in Norway and inventive revenue maximization seeking.

-Norway-tailored SEO highlights
+SEO Norway-tailored highlights

 As a rule, SEO in Norway is not much different from the one tailored for other European countries, however, there are some interesting distinctions.
 First of all, the Norwegians pay attention to the visual aspect of the website – images seem to appeal better to them than text, which is why, layout optimization, including colors, UX, etc. needs to be the first phase of a new online marketing campaign.
 The next step will of course be keyword-oriented content optimization.
-Just as in case of any other country, the keyword overkill needs to be avoided – it’s the unique, high quality on-site content that increases the conversion rate.
+Just as in the case of any other country, the keyword overkill needs to be avoided – it’s the unique, high-quality on-site content that increases the conversion rate.

 However, mind that organic SEO in Norway is crucial – much more than in Europe and the USA.
 Organic SEO focuses on establishing high website rankings among search results; those are constant during the day and their visibility engenders substantial traffic.
 Organic SERPs are the actual search results – below the ads.
-Essential status of “organic SEO” is due to the fact that few Norwegian companies use PPC advertising. (source: www.mynewsdesk.com) as compared to Middle East countries, some a significant googling differences can be observed.
+The essential status of “organic SEO” is due to the fact that few Norwegian companies use PPC advertising. (source: www.mynewsdesk.com) as compared to Middle East countries, some significant googling differences can be observed.
 Norwegians prefer googling with single words or phrases over full queries such as “Why my washing machine doesn’t work?”

 Compared to countries like the USA, also some SEO differences can be highlighted.
 Those are mainly due to the smaller population and very few websites with national domains.
-For instance, Norwegian content is rarely scooped in bookmarking sites like Digg or Reddit, which is why Google does see Norwegian websites as high priority.
-However, the Big Brother’s negligence has its advantages – keyword competition is relatively small, which makes the ranking race easier for the well-equipped.
+For instance, Norwegian content is rarely scooped in bookmarking sites like Digg or Reddit, which is why Google does see Norwegian websites as a high priority.
+However, Big Brother’s negligence has its advantages – keyword competition is relatively small, which makes the ranking race easier for the well-equipped.

 Moreover, there are far less pages in Norwegian indexed by Google than in English, which makes it easier to secure higher SERP rankings for Norwegian keywords.
 The situation is additionally complicated by the fact that there are actually 3 Norwegian dialects in use, so a single query can be expressed in a number of lexical compounds.
-Norwegian Bokmål is the main spoken and written language, used by over 85% of residents; the 2nd – Nynorsk – is customary a written language, and Samisk – spoken by about 30,000 people.
+Norwegian Bokmål is the main spoken and written language, used by over 85% of residents; the 2nd – Nynorsk – is customary a written language and Samisk – spoken by about 30,000 people.
 Google, however, is not favorable to the Norwegian dialects, as its algorithms find it difficult to understand the intentions of the user.
 Often, in order to maximize SEO campaign ROI, it’s better to leave the local dialect aside and focus on the most popular language variation instead.

 Also, Norwegian online business directories submissions pay off.
 And here are the most popular 5:

-Promote your business in social media!
+Promote your business on social media!

 As in the case of pretty much any country, brand building in Norway takes social media activity.
-Social media process is actually of great benefit for SEO, supporting the search engine optimization.
+The social media process is actually of great benefit for SEO, supporting the search engine optimization.
 The same is true for other Scandinavian countries.
-Considering that this is the area where the most homes have internet access in the whole world, the hours that people spend browsing various social media channels shouldn’t come as a surprise.
+Considering that this is the area where most homes have internet access in the whole world, the hours that people spend browsing various social media channels shouldn’t come as a surprise.